Towards Verified Artificial Intelligence: Conclusion

 \section{Conclusion}

-Taking a formal methods perspective, we have analyzed the challenge of formally verifying systems that use artificial intelligence or machine learning.
-We identified five main challenges: environment modeling, formal specification, system modeling, computational engines, and correct-by-construction design.
+Taking a formal methods perspective, we have analyzed the challenge of developing and applying formal methods to systems that are substantially based on artificial intelligence or machine learning.
+As summarized in Table~\ref{tbl:summary}, we have identified five main challenges for applying formal methods to AI-based systems.
 For each of these five challenges, we have identified corresponding principles for design and verification that hold promise for addressing that challenge.
-We are currently engaged in developing the theory behind these principles, and applying them to the design of human cyber-physical systems~\cite{seshia-dac15} and learning-based cyber-physical systems, with a special focus on autonomous and semi-autonomous vehicles.
-We expect to report on the results in the years to come.
+Since the original version of this paper was published in 2016, several researchers including the authors have been working on addressing these challenges; a few sample advances are described in this paper.
+In particular, we have developed open-source tools, VerifAI~\cite{verifai-www} and Scenic~\cite{scenic-www} that implement techniques based on the principles described in this paper, and which have been applied to industrial-scale systems in the autonomous driving~\cite{fremont-itsc20} and aerospace~\cite{fremont-cav20} domains.
+These results are but a start and much more remains to be done.
+The topic of Verified AI promises to continue to be a fruitful area for research in the years to come.